Frequently Asked Questions

 HOW LONG DOES THE INTERVIEW LAST?

-Two or three interviewers interview every applicant.
-Each interview lasts about 25-30 minutes, making a total of one to one and half hours of interviews for each student.
-The interviewers then rank each candidate and submit these rankings to the rest of the selection committee for final review, discussion, and decisions.
+Three or four interviewers interview every applicant.
+Each interview lasts about 20-25 minutes, making a total of one to one and a half hours of interviews for each student.
+The interviewers then rank each candidate and submit these rankings to the rest of the selection committee for final review, discussion, and scholarship decisions.

 return to questions